google_counter

 Send request for treatment

-Results of DC therapy for glioblastoma
+Results of DC Therapy for Glioblastoma

 The main practical results of the dendritic cell vaccine administration:

-1. Prevention of glioblastoma recurrence after surgical removal of the primary tumor and a course of chemotherapy.
+• Prevention of glioblastoma recurrence after surgical removal of the primary tumor and a course of chemotherapy.
 During the operation, the surgeon cannot distinguish microscopic tumor metastases from healthy tissues, so some of the malignant cells remain in the body.
-Chemotherapy, which is used to suppress these cells, acts only during the course of treatment.
+Chemotherapy, which is used to suppress these cells, works only during the course of treatment.
 Enhancing this standard regimen with GBM immunotherapy makes it possible to create a stable anti-cancer immune response that will control the development of new cancer cells for months and destroy them.

-2. Treatment of recurrent tumors.
+• Treatment of recurrent tumors.
 In many cases, people with recurrent glioblastoma are not candidates for surgical treatment.
 Also, recurrent tumors are often resistant to chemotherapy.
 In such cases, GBM immunotherapy using dendritic cells can inhibit the growth of the primary tumor and its metastases.
 [6]

 As for the dendritic cell therapy cost, it ranges from 20,000 to 38,000 euros, depending on the combination of additional services included in the program.

-From Diagnosis to Hope: Patient Testimonials
+From Diagnosis to Hope: Glioblastoma Patient Testimonials

 The Story of Daria Rogers